 What Is an S.O.?

 S.O. is the abbreviation for significant other which could mean a spouse, life partner, or someone in a long-term, committed relationship.

+However, S.O. isn't the only abbreviation you may come across.
 In some circles, especially those discussing pansexuality or open relationships, you may come across the abbreviation O.S.O., which refers to "other significant other."
 Another term used is S.S.O. for "secondary significant other," used in partnerships where there are primary and secondary relationships.
 Related abbreviations include D.H. for darling husband, D.S. for darling son, and D.D. for darling daughter.